Ninna-log/Pet-Shelter-App/README.md

 # Pet-Shelter-App
-This is a Pet Shelter App where I mostly practice CRUD
+This is a demo for the Pet Shelter App

 Pet Shelter Application.
 This application was made as follows: